 County & Local Efforts to Address Challenge

-The State of California and their Public Utility Commission (CPUC) has implemented a few key strategies to help promote Broadband.
+The State of California and its Public Utility Commission (CPUC) have implemented a few key strategies to help promote broadband.
 The first is the California Advanced Services Fund (CASF).
-Every ratepayer across the state has a State fee on their monthly phone bill that feeds into this fund (see the CASF item on your bill).
-The fund was created by the Governor's Broadband Task Force in 2006, and has been renewed and updated to continue offering financial incentive for providers to build and upgrade Internet access in unserved and underserved areas of California.
+Every ratepayer across the state pays a fee on their monthly phone bill that funds this program (see the CASF item on your bill).
+The fund was created by the governor's Broadband Task Force in 2006 and has been renewed and updated to continue offering financial incentives for providers to build and upgrade Internet access in unserved and underserved areas of California.

-Second, the State created via the CPUC the California Emerging Technology Fund (CETF), a non-profit corporation established pursuant to requirements in approving the mergers of SBC-AT&T and Verizon-MCI.
-The merged companies contributed a total of $60 million over 5 years to advance broadband.
+Second, the CPUC created the California Emerging Technology Fund (CETF), a non-profit corporation established pursuant to requirements stemming from the mergers of SBC-AT&T and Verizon-MCI.
+The merged companies contributed a total of $60 million over five years to advance broadband.
 CETF works on projects that are funded from their own fund, the CASF, or a combination of the two with most requiring an applicant match.

-Third, the State created a California Broadband Council to coordinate State efforts, resources, and assets to help promote broadband deployment.
+Third, the State created the California Broadband Council to coordinate efforts, resources, and assets to help promote broadband deployment.
 Various resources and news items can be found on their website.

 Board of Supervisors Recent Actions